We’re taking on homelessness in Central Oregon.

 While Safe Parking offers more stability than unauthorized parking, it’s not the same as living in a neighborhood.

-So we’re building a playground at our family site in Redmond, along with a few other improvements.
+So we plan to build a playground at our family site in Redmond, along with a few other improvements.

 Make an impact today